 These same sleeping children, in the next lines, are said to be “exchanging,” or sharing, dreams with ‘seraphim” or angels with multiple pairs of wings from the Bible.
 These words of peace, “dreams, and “seraphim,” are juxtaposed against the more violent and powerful words of “will,” “forcing,” and “against” in the first lines

-The fifth line of ‘Awaking in New York’ is slip, transitioning the speaker suddenly into an image of the city as a whole.
+The fifth line of ‘Awaking in New York’ slips, transitioning the speaker suddenly into an image of the city as a whole.

 drags itself awake onsubway straps; and(…)lie stretching into dawn,unasked and unheeded.